Father and Son (comics)

-Father and Son (Vater und Sohn) are cartoon figures created by E. O. Plauen (often stylized as e.o.plauen).
+Father and Son (Vater und Sohn) are German cartoon characters created by E. O. Plauen (often stylized as e.o.plauen).
 The pantomime comic depicts a plump, balding father and his son grappling with various everyday situations.
 The cartoon was a weekly feature in the Berliner Illustrirte Zeitung from 1934 to 1937.

 The comic was an inspiration for Marc Sleen's own gag-a-day comic Piet Fluwijn en Bolleke.

 Plot and Structure

 Plauen used simple drawings to depict stories of a father and his child, such as when the two are out driving and the car breaks down.
 While the father frets about the car breaking down, his son takes a scooter out of the trunk and continues on.
 The father follows his example and uses the car as a scooter to scooter forward.
 The cartoons usually consist of three to nine textless panels, with a single adventure spanning one, sometimes two pages.
 The individual stories are usually independent of each other, while several overarching plots develop over the course of their adventures: The two main characters come into wealth (Die große Erbschaft, "The Great Inheritance", 1937), go overboard at sea and are left stranded on an island (Zwischenfall auf einer Sommerreise, "Incident on a Summer Voyage", 1937).
 After their return in Wieder zu Hause ("Home Again", 1938), wealth is no longer a theme.

 Other characters usually appear only once.
 Exceptions are Grandfather and Great-Grandfather (first appearance in Die Familien-Ohrfeige, "The Family Slap", 1936), who both appear several times.